We know this isn’t a popular topic, and no one likes to shout about it but it’s worth knowing so you’re aware.

 What is an STI?

-STI stands for sexually transmitted infection, and it is exactly that.
+STI stands for sexually transmitted infections, and it is exactly that.
 It’s an infection or disease caught or passed on from a sexual partner.
 The infection or disease can be passed through sexual contact, including vaginal, anal and oral sex.

 Types of STI:

 Below are some of the most common types of STI-